NoaTAU/ResXR-Unity-Research-Template/README.md

 We would like to thank the original contributors and developers for their work on the initial template, which helped shape the early direction of this project.

-- Built for Meta Quest research experiments
-- Uses Unity XR and Meta XR SDK
-- Includes third-party packages (see LICENSE for details)

-## ❓ Troubleshooting

-### Hand Tracking Not Working
-- Ensure hand tracking is enabled in OVR settings
-- Check that `ResXRHand` components are properly initialized
-- Verify OVR Skeleton components are present

-### Eye Tracking Not Working
-- Ensure eye tracking is enabled in headset settings
-- Check `IsEyeTrackingEnabled` is true on ResXRPlayer
-- Verify confidence threshold (default 0.5)

-### Data Not Logging
-- Check ResXRDataManager_V2 is in scene
-- Verify custom transforms are assigned in inspector
-- Check file permissions on device

-### Scene Not Loading
-- Verify scene is in Build Settings
-- Check BaseSceneIndex and FirstSceneToLoadIndex in ResXRSceneManager
-- Ensure scene name matches exactly

-### Meta SDK Installation Issues
-- Use `Tools > ResXR > Check Meta SDK Installation` to verify packages
-- Ensure all 8 packages are installed with version 78.0.0
-- Check Unity Package Manager for any errors

 ## 📞 Support

 For questions, issues, or inquiries: